MelonKony/webdev/content/utopia/vekllei/society/rail.md

 #### Postwar Development

 National Rail Company assets that had been operated by the occupation Vekllei Provisional Government were transferred to the Vekllei Interim Government in 2015 and reestablished as Vekllei National Rail (VNR) in 2018.
+The Floral Period has been marked by steady growth in ridership and the scale of its network.
+The organisation also invests heavily into the development of new locomotives and EMUs, culminating in 2047 with the announcement of the Vekllei East Coast Maglev Scheme, which are the fastest commuter trains in the world.

+In 2055, VNR celebrated "250 years of rail," and its livery and staff uniforms were overhauled to mark the occasion.

+Today, VNR represents the sole means of medium/long-distance transport for over 80% of Vekllei commuters, indicating its continuous status as a monopoly of travel, not just rail, in the country.

 ### Structure